d6u/algorithms/hard_summary.md

 3. Use max value found above to compare with current max value and sum of left and right arms + current node's value.
 4. Return max value found in step 2.
 So program can advance to the level above current level.
 5. How to passing values from step 2 and 3 around is tricky.
 Easiest way is to use reference type.

-## 269. Alien Dictionary

-_There is a new alien language which uses the latin alphabet.
-However, the order among letters are unknown to you.
-You receive a list of words from the dictionary, where words are sorted lexicographically by the rules of this new language.
-Derive the order of letters in this language._

-1. Build a one direction graph where letters ranked higher point to lower ones.
-This was done by comparing adjacent words one by one.
-2. Topological sort the graph to get the ordering.

 ## 23. Merge k Sorted Lists